How We Use Sugar’s Dashboards

 - Recent Leads List View

-This is key elements of each recent lead for quick reference and a reminder to make sure we are following up.
+This is a key element of each recent lead for quick reference and a reminder to make sure we are following up.

 - New Support Cases Per Month Chart